marios-code-path/kotlin-spring-reactive-shell/rsocket-security-basic/index.md

 ### Configure RSocket Security

-With `@EnableRSocketSecurity`, we gain Spring Security applies RSocket security through [RSocket Interceptors]().
+With `@EnableRSocketSecurity`, we gain RSocket security through [RSocket Interceptors]().
 Interceptors have the ability to work during, before or after a scope in processing.
 For RSocket, this means any of the following levels:

 * Transport level
 * At the level of accepting new connections